phyoethura/member-system-test/README.md

-# Laravel Project
+# 📘 Laravel Member Management System

-## Description

-This is a Laravel-based web application.
-Follow the instructions below to set up the project on your local machine.
+A Laravel-based web application for managing members with admin panel features and dashboard reports.

 ---

+## 📝 Description

+This system allows the **admin** to:
+- View, add, edit, and delete members
+- View dashboard reports:
+  - Members by age group (chart + summary)
+  - All members listed in detail
+  - Search members by name or surname

+---

-## Requirements
+## ⚙️ Requirements

 - PHP >= 8.1
 - Composer
 - MySQL
-- Node.js and npm (if using frontend assets like Vite)
+- Node.js & npm *(if using frontend assets like Vite)*

 ---

-## Installation
+## 🚀 Installation Guide

-### 1. Clone the Repository
+### 1. 📂 Clone the Repository

 ```bash
 git clone https://github.com/your-username/your-project.git
 cd your-project
 ```

-### 2. Configure the .env File
+### 2. 🛠️ Configure Environment Variables

-Copy the example .env file and set up your database credentials:
+Copy `.env.example` and edit the new `.env` file:

 ```bash
 cp .env.example .env
 ```

-Update these lines in the `.env` file:
+Update these lines in `.env`:

 ```ini
 DB_CONNECTION=mysql